justeat/NLog.StructuredLogging.Json/README.md

 "NewState":"Sent","SendDate":"2016-09-21T08:11:23.456Z"}
 ````

-Which is well formatted for sending to Kibana.
+This is well formatted for sending to Kibana.

 In Kibana you get: